Voices

 a Learning Tool

-The programme is built around one idea: when young people learn to understand and express their own experiences, they become better at navigating life, connecting with others, and supporting people around them.
-That's the education.
+The programme is built around one idea: when young people learn to understand and express their own experiences, they become better at navigating life, connecting with others, and supporting the people around them.
+Storytelling is the method.
+Mental health literacy is the outcome.

 What Participants